Dyer and Freeman to star in Pinter play

 Unlikely friendship

-Dyer first met Pinter in 1999 when he played a small role in Celebration at London's Almeida Theatre.,
+Dyer first met Pinter in 1999 when he played a small role in Celebration at London's Almeida Theatre.

-Pinter subsequently asked him to appear in No Man's Land at The National, and later cast him as Joey in his final play The Homecoming in 2008, released months before the playwright's death.
+Pinter subsequently asked him to appear in No Man's Land at the National Theatre, and later cast him as Joey in his final play The Homecoming in 2008, released months before the playwright's death.

-"He was the only person who I feared but loved.
+"He was the only person who I feared but loved," he said.

-"He was a tyrant...but he could get away with it because he was so enchanting.
-He was a poet".
+"He was a tyrant... but he could get away with it because he was so enchanting.
+He was a poet."

-Pinter's widow, Antonia Fraser described the project as "a great adventure", adding it was an "appropriate and thrilling" way to mark his death.
+Pinter's widow Lady Antonia Fraser described the project as "a great adventure", adding it was an "appropriate and thrilling" way to mark his death.

 "I do have a wistful thought: if only Harold could be here and experience it himself," she said.